Best Guard Dogs For Families

 Tips On Owning

-We cannot stress enough the importance of being a well versed and dedicated dog owner if considering this breed of dog.
-If you have small children, you might be best looking elsewhere, although with the proper training, you should have nothing to worry about.
+We cannot stress enough the importance of being a well-versed and dedicated dog owner if considering this breed of dog.
+If you have small children, you might be best looking elsewhere, although, with the proper training, you should have nothing to worry about.
 For their size, Filas have a long life expectancy and relatively few health concerns.
 Make sure you do your research and are comfortable with this breed before bringing one into your home.

-Bernese Mountain Dog
+8. Bernese Mountain Dog

 About The Breed

-Bernese Mountain DogBernese Mountain Dogs are another large breed of dog whose roots in guarding and protecting trace back to Roman times.
-They have in recent years become less associated with guarding, but they are very smart and very wary of people they are unfamiliar with.
-This aspect makes them great to have around the home, as they will surely alert owners if something suspicious is going on around the home.
+Bernese Mountain Dogs are another large breed of dog whose roots in guarding and protecting trace back to Roman times.
+They have, in recent years, become less associated with guarding, but they are very smart and very wary of people they are unfamiliar with.
+This aspect makes them wonderful to have around the home.
+They will surely alert owners if something suspicious is going on around the home.
 They are not overly aggressive and expecting them to do much more than bark and growl might be expecting too much.
-But, because of their large size and fondness of children, Bernese Mountain Dogs are great to have around the house and would make great watchdogs.
+Because of their generous size and fondness for children, Bernese Mountain Dogs are natural guard dogs.

 Read About Common Bernese Mountain Dog Health Concerns